thelogicalgrammar/schoener_wohnen/README.md

 # TODO

+- Deal with inputs that are too long, e.g. truncate after max number of tokens.
+Or possibly first summarize the text.
 - Sometimes the json isn't well formatted.
 Do something about that.
+- Deal with emails which contain multiple events, e.g., over multiple days.
 - Deal with events that don't have a precise begin/end.
 - Add support for open access LLM.